Reviewing the best Pet Insurance in Canada

 We had pet insurance for Shinji but we did consider the option of banking that cash into an account for Shinji.
 Consequently, we used his bank account for his food, travel/daycare, and supplies.

 There had been times that we had considered taking him off insurance because the deductible or the premium had risen.
 However, we’ve opted to stay with the insurance as he aged.
 Honestly, we are glad we have because routine surgeries can cost at least $1500 excluding tests.
-Even minor issues like taking out lumps to ensure they are not cancerous are expenses that a lot of pet owners will have to make a decision about.
-Seems like, even when you have a bank account for your pet’s healthcare, you’d have to pick and choose what would be considered serious enough to warrant a vet visit.
+Even minor issues like taking out lumps to ensure they are not cancerous are expenses that a lot of pet owners will have to decide about.
+You’d have to pick and choose what would be considered serious enough to warrant a vet visit.

 Therefore, whatever your decision, we’d advise that you start early.
 This will give you time to grow decent savings by the time anything unfortunate happens.
 In the case of insurance, it will therefore ensure that you are covered for a wider range of issues.
 For adoptions, make sure to get the whole health history as this may probably impact the pre-existing clause.

 *Disclaimer- Note that this is not an exhaustive exercise.
-Let us know if we missed any info or misprinted.
+Let us know if we missed any info.

 Let us know if you have pet insurance?
 Why did you choose that dog or cat insurance?
 Consequently, has the pet insurance company lived up to expectations?
 Above all, are your pissed off with the claims process and premiums for your pet insurance.